unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.32 [17 August 2019] =
+* [Improvement] Removed the popup notification message being shown to website visitors when tracking protection enabled in browser
+* [Improvement] Email share is being triggered in the new browser tab instead of the same tab
+* [Bugfix] Fixed a PHP warning appearing at social sharing options page in some cases
+* [Bugfix] Social share icons were not working with standard and transitional AMP modes
+* [New] Added option to specify link to terms-conditions page in the GDPR opt-in text for social login

 = 7.12.31 [3 August 2019] =
 * [Bugfix] Google login was not saving first name and last name in user profile
 * [Bugfix] Google login was creating username from the email instead of first and last name